 The University will maintain all on-campus and off-campus facilities owned by the University, and where appropriate leased facilities, within budgetary constraints and consistent with operational, safety and legislative requirements.

 - The University shall undertake on behalf of its organisational units all new work, modifications, deletions, upgrading of facilities and demolition of facilities.

 - The University shall be the Proprietor and shall act as its own Building Certifier, as defined in the Queensland Building Act 1975-1984, for all projects.

-- Campus Services shall be the Construction Authority for all University projects.
-Unless nominated otherwise, for Minor Works Projects, the Superintendent shall be the Manager (Projects), Campus Services and the Superintendent on Capital Works shall be the project's Principal Consultant.
+- Facilities Management shall be the Construction Authority for all University projects.
+Unless nominated otherwise, for Minor Works Projects, the Superintendent shall be the Manager (Projects), Facilities Management and the Superintendent on Capital Works shall be the project's Principal Consultant.